cloudflare/cloudflare-docs/products/workers/src/content/platform/compatibility-dates.md

   <tr><td><strong>Flag to disable</strong></td><td><code>streams_byob_reader_does_not_detach_buffer</code></td></tr>
 </tbody></table>

-Originally, the Workers runtime did not detach the ArrayBuffers from user-provided TypedArrays when using the [BYOB reader's `read()` method](/runtime-apis/streams/readablestreambyobreader#methods), as required by the Streams spec, meaning it was possible to inadvertently re-use the same buffer for multiple `read()` calls.
+Originally, the Workers runtime did not detach the ArrayBuffers from user-provided TypedArrays when using the [BYOB reader's `read()` method](/runtime-apis/streams/readablestreambyobreader#methods), as required by the Streams spec, meaning it was possible to inadvertently reuse the same buffer for multiple `read()` calls.
 This change brings us in line with the spec.

 User code should never try to re-use an ArrayBuffer that has been passed in to a [BYOB reader's `read()` method](/runtime-apis/streams/readablestreambyobreader#methods).
 The more recently added extension method `readAtLeast()` will always detach the ArrayBuffer and is unaffected by this feature flag setting.